ysglh/DeepVideoAnalytics/deploy/dev/readme.md

-### Quickly spin up postgres & rabbitmq for development
+### Quickly spin up postgres & rabbitmq for development on a local machine